milesmcc/personal/PORTFOLIO.md

 **Authored Works**:
 * ...in [WorthHiding](https://worthhiding.com) (a personal site for publishing pieces related to computer science, political science, politics at large, privacy, and government transparency): more than 50 pieces (and 75k words).
-* ...in the [Washington Post](https://www.washingtonpost.com/news/monkey-cage/wp/2017/08/24/congress-keeps-quiet-on-u-s-drone-policy-and-thats-a-big-problem/): "Congress keeps quiet on U.S. drone policy — and that’s a big problem" — an article I (co-)authored.
-Though listed also under `Research`, it belongs here as well.
+* ...in the [Washington Post](https://www.washingtonpost.com/news/monkey-cage/wp/2017/08/24/congress-keeps-quiet-on-u-s-drone-policy-and-thats-a-big-problem/): "Congress keeps quiet on U.S. drone policy — and that’s a big problem" (with Sarah Kreps)
+* ...in [Foreign Affairs](https://www.foreignaffairs.com/articles/2019-08-02/not-your-fathers-bots): "Not Your Father’s Bots" (with Sarah Kreps)

 _This section does not include media written about me or about things I have made.
 It only includes written publications that I have authored.
 For information on coverage, see [here](#media-coverage-and-publications)_.